HELPING COMMUNITIES TOWARDS STRONG LOCAL ECONOMIES

 HOW YOU WILL LEARN

-All our one-day workshops and two-day courses are practical and participatory.
+All our workshops are practical and participatory.
 You are encouraged to bring real examples to the workshop for an opportunity to discuss these during the day.
 For group training, whether in-house or at our venue in London, we will ask for more information about your group’s specific challenges and learning objectives.